coqui-ai/STT/doc/index.rst

 .. image:: https://raw.githubusercontent.com/coqui-ai/STT/main/images/coqui-STT-logo-green.png
   :alt: Coqui STT logo and wordmark

+**This project is no longer actively maintained, and we have stopped hosting the online Model Zoo.
+We've seen focus shift towards newer STT models such as [Whisper]<https://github.com/openai/whisper>,

 **Coqui STT** (🐸STT) is an open-source deep-learning toolkit for training and deploying speech-to-text models.

 🐸STT is battle tested in both production and research 🚀